 L&Q board members

 Chairman of the Group Board

 Aubrey Adams was appointed as Chair of the L&Q Board on 3 September 2015.
 Aubrey is the former Chief Executive of Savills and has spent the majority of his career in the property sector.
-He previously served as the Head of Property in the restructuring division at The Royal Bank of Scotland Group PLC from November 2011 to April 2015.
-Aubrey is also a Non-Executive Director at British Land Co.
-PLC.
+Aubrey is also a Non-Executive Director of British Land Co. and Tritax BBR PLC0.
 Alongside his portfolio he has an established interest in the not-for-profit sector, and is a longstanding Trustee, and now Chairman, of Wigmore Hall, London's leading chamber music venue.

 Aubrey is a Fellow of the Institute of Chartered Accountants and the Royal Institution of Chartered Surveyors.

 Aubrey has recently been awarded an OBE for Services to the Arts.

 Group Chief Executive

 David Montague has been Chief Executive of L&Q since February 2008.
 He has been with L&Q since 1988 and served as Group Director of Finance before his current appointment.

 In 2013 David was elected to the NHF board and awarded a CBE for services to housing in London.